 Simulating real watercolors is highly complex.
 These brushes only partially simulate the watercolor texture.
 Don’t expect crazy pigment diffusion because these brushes are not able to do that.
 These brushes are good at simulating a fringe caused by the pigments and various effects.

 These brushes don’t paint any colors.
 They interact with the color you already have on the canvas.
 Don’t expect them to have any effect on a white page.
 All these presets give a different result with how they smudge or smear.
 It helps to blend colors, blur details, or add style on a painting.
 Smearing pixels can help with creating smoke and many other effects.

-Painting with ready-made shapes can help concept artists create happy-accidents and stimulate imagination.
-The Shape Fill tool is a bit specific: you can draw a silhouette of a shape and Krita fills it in real time.
-Painting shapes over an area help fill it with random details.
+Painting with ready-made shapes can help concept artists create happy-accidents and stimulate the imagination.
+The Shape Fill tool is a bit specific: you can draw a silhouette of shape and Krita fills it in real time.
+Painting shapes over an area helps fill it with random details.
 This is useful before painting over with more specific objects.

 You might believe this section is specific to pixel-artist, but in many situations dealing with specific pixels are needed to make corrections and adjustments even on normal paintings.
 A thin 1px brush can be used to trace guidelines.
 A brush with aliasing is also perfect to fix the color island created by the Coloring-mask feature.

 When categorizing brushes, there is always a special or miscellaneous category.
 In this family of brushes you’ll find the clone brush along with brushes to move, grow, or shrink specific areas.